Menditect/documentation/docs/Teststep/4-retrieve.md

 Domain model access rights apply if the [Test Case](../test-case) that the teststep is in, has Apply Security enabled.

-Upon executing a Retrieve teststep, MTA will evaluate the Execution user's *Retrieve* rights on the Domain Model through the configured User Roles.
+Upon executing a Retrieve teststep, MTA will evaluate the Execution user's *Read* rights on the Domain Model through the configured User Roles.

 Only objects that pass this evaluation will be included in the results in the [Test Run](../test-run).